 - sail around the magical Small Cyclades Islands

-Day 28+ Touring Turkey and Greece: Athens or Rafina
+Day 28+ Touring Turkey and Greece: Athens,Lavrio or Rafina

 If you have a flight home from Athens then I always recommend you arrive there at least one day prior.
 This is in case ferries or flights are cancelled or delayed due to bad weather or strikes.
 Its never happened to us but we certianly know many people who have been caught out.

 If you would like to spend that last night in Athens then I recommend the ferry and most of them will take you to the port of Pireaus.
-If however you would like to be closer to the airport then have a look at staying in Rafina, a nice town and fishing port not too far from Athens airport and it does have some ( limited) ferries as well.
+If however you would like to be closer to the airport then have a look at staying in Rafina or Lavrio, nice fishing ports not too far from Athens airport and they do have some ( limited) ferries as well.
 Avra Hotel in Rafina has a free airport shuttle and comes recommended.

 With this itineray you will spend 2 weeks in Turkey and 2 weeks in Greece visiting 3 Greek islands, and possibly more depending on what day trips you choose.

 You will take in stunning vistas, fascinating historical sites and information, hang out at beautiful beaches, visit medieval villages and world class wineries.
 You will see authentic fishing villages, sail on the clearest azure water you’ve ever seen and indulge in some of the best food and nightlife on the planet.